 Kurosaki never returned his gaze.
 He was looking down.
 "Renji had an emergency and had to go home immediately so he requested that I tell you.
 Ikkaku-san was called in for practice.
 There will be a concert next week and he and his band needed to practice every night from now on.
 So I am alone, Sensei..."

 Byakuya sighed.
 Of course, he could do nothing about it even if he believed their stories or not.
 At least there was a student here.
 It would really anger him if he went here and found no one.
 "Sit."
-He commanded more harshly than he intended and he watched as Ichigo nervously sat in the desk at least two rows away from him.
+He commanded more harshly than he intended and he watched as Ichigo nervously sat on the chair at least two rows away from him.

 "So," he pulled out the papers which he didn't give the students earlier.
 "Can you explain why your score is like this?
 Any form of excuse?"
 He didn't know why Ichigo scored like that.
 He asked other teachers and was surprised that the boy scored second if not the highest in their class.
 They all said the boy was quiet but very intelligent and talented.
-The other teachers even told him that there might just be some mistake in the way he checked, to his annoyance.
-Well it wasn't his fucking fault that the boy wanted to set his class as the last of his priorities.
+And to his annoyance, the other teachers even told him that there might just be some mistake in the way he checked.
+It wasn't his fucking fault that the boy wanted to set his class as the last of his priorities.

 "Nothing, Sensei."
 Ichigo's voice sounded strained, like he wanted to be anywhere else other than here and that was annoying Byakuya more.
-Despite his emotionless façade, he was a very temperamental person and he didn't like how the boy was acting right now.
+Despite his emotionless façade, he was a very temperamental person and he didn't like how the boy was acting at the moment.

 Ichigo was fidgeting in his seat like he wanted to pee or something and Byakuya was getting distracted.
 "It doesn't matter.
 Anyway, Madarame and Abarai both have scores that if they study just a little more, they will be able to pass next time.
 Your score is the one that needs some form of a remedial class."